-Preparation of a Research Proposal on any Educational Topic (Issues/ Trends/ Problems/ Psychological Topics)
+Preparation of a Research Proposal on any Educational Topic (Issues/ Trends/ Problems/ Psychological Topics) NB: It will be evaluated by both Internal and External examiners.

 - Best J.W. and Kahn, J. V. (2006).
 Research in education (9th Ed.)
 New Delhi: Pearson Education Inc. - Kaul, L. (1984).
 Methodology of educational research.
 New Delhi: Vikas Publication - Singh, A.K.
 (2016).
 Tests, measurements and research methods in behavioural sciences.
 New Delhi: Bharati Bhawan Publishers.